BusyBee-Development/InfiniteBuckets/README.md

 - None!
   * As of version 1.1, InfiniteBuckets operates independently, with Vault and economy plugin support removed for simplicity.

+### Soft-Dependencies
+- Yes - SuperiorSkyBlock2
+  * This plugin works with SSB2 to listen to the protection made by the plugin.
+Players can not place on other peoples island with out permission.
+This plugin can work without SSB2 as well.

 ### Installation
 * Download the latest InfiniteBuckets .jar file from the GitHub Releases page.
     Place the .jar file in your server’s plugins folder.